josephfosco/splice/doc/loops.clj.md

      :dampening - high freq dampening (0 - 1 defaults to 0.2)
     )
   }
+}

- :loops - array of 1 or more maps of loops to play
+ :loops - [array of 1 or more maps of loops to play]

- [
+:loop-type loop
   {:name - loop name
   :loop-type Required options for type :loop.
-Plays :melody-info in a loop :instrument-name an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody elemants to play [
+Plays :melody-info in a loop :instrument-name an instrument name from src/splice/instr/instrument.clj - all-instruments :melody-info - an array of melody elemants to play
+  [
     {:pitch - Required - Map containing pitch information for this note :dur - Required.
 Map containing duration info for this event.
      :volume - Required if pitch is not nil. volume of melody element 0 - 1.
      :instrument-settings - Optional A list of keys and values of settings for this instrument.
 Example: ("attack" 4.0 "release" 3.0)
     }
   ]
 }

- ]
-}
+:loop-type multiplying-loop
+  This loop will create a new loop (based on the paramaters when created) on every repetition
+    of the loop (when the loop starts from the begining)

+  everything from :loop-type loop plus {:max-num-mult-loops - after creating this many loops, no new loops will be creted -
+                           defaults to 1
+   :reps-before-multing - will not start creating new loops until the original loop has played
+                            this many times - :num-mult-loops-started - the number of new loops created.
+This is managed internally :loop-mult-probability - percent probability that a new loop will will be created when possible - defaults to 100 :original-loop? - indicates that this is the original loop, not a copy - THIS PARAM IS NOT used yet
+   :create-player-fn - the function to create a new player for a new loop that is being
+                         created
+   :min-new-loop-delay - the minimum number of millis to wait before creating a new loop.
+   :max-new-loop-delay - the maximum number of millis to wait before creating a new loop.
+   :core-loop - the core loop that this loop is based on, currently is a loop }

 :pitch